patrimart/monadness-js/README.md

 ### toMaybe

+Converts this Either to a Maybe.

 ```js
 toMaybe (): Maybe<R>
 ```

 ### toObject

+Converts the instance to a basic object.

 ```js
 toObject (): { left?: L; right?: R }
 ```

 ### toJSON

+Allows the instance to be converted to JSON.

 ```js
 toJSON (): { left?: L; right?: R }